1988 Presidential Election

 “I think Bush’s greatest strength was his character, his honesty,” Raney says.
 “I think we could use a little more of that in today’s political world.”

-Also on the College Station ballot in 1988 was Larry Ringer, seeking a second term as the city’s mayor.
+Another name on the College Station ballot in 1988 was Larry Ringer, seeking a second term as the city’s mayor.

 Ringer served seven years on the College Station City Council before becoming mayor.
 At the time, most council members were employed as faculty at Texas A&M. Years before, a local developer had convinced the state legislature to pass a bill stipulating that an individual could not serve on two “governmental bodies.”
-So, for a time, council members came from the population of retired A&M faculty living in the area.
+So, for a time, council members typically came from the population of retired A&M faculty living in the area.

 “I grew up in a small Iowa town and went to college at Iowa State,” Ringer says in looking back on his life.
 “One of my professors there made the move to A&M and convinced me to pursue graduate studies here.
-They made me a graduate teaching assistant and then offered me a faculty position.
+They made me a graduate teaching assistant and then offered me a full-time faculty position.

 “I told Jean this would be a good way to get started in a teaching career.
 The plan was to stay five years.
 Thirty years later, we’re still here and thankful that we stayed.”